cdevaneprugh/hpg-esm/README.md

 1. `env | grep HPC | sort`
 2. `tree | less` in exploring directory trees in hipergator
 3. slurm resource monitoring and canceling job scripts
-4.
+4. `git restore`

+### bashrc

+A few things are helpful to add to your .bashrc file in the home directory.

+1. shortcut to ESM
+2. define your GROUP
+3. define your cime and case output directories.

 # Earth Models<a name="esm_title"></a>

-Both Earth models (E3SM and CESM) use the same underlying infrastructure (CIME) to build and run cases (experiments).
+Earth models like E3SM, CESM, and CTSM use the same underlying infrastructure (CIME) to build and run cases (experiments).
 CIME generates the scripts necessary to download appropriate files, build the case, and push it to the scheduler to run on a compute node.
 In some sense, downloading and porting the Earth models is not so much about the specific Earth model, and more about getting CIME to interact with HiPerGator properly.
-The configuration files CIME uses are almost entirely the same (except for a couple extra parameters for E3SM).
+The configuration files CIME uses are almost entirely the same between all the models, with a exceptions depending on the version of CIME an Earth model is using.

-Ultimately, the goal at UF is to have both the Earth models installed in some shared directory on HiPerGator, but until then this can serve as a guide to do an install for your research group.
+Ultimately, the goal at UF is to have several of Earth models installed in some shared directory on HiPerGator, but until then this can serve as a guide to do an install for your research group.
 Going forward, I am assuming you are reasonably comfortable navigating HiPerGator and using basic Linux commands.

+## General Directory Structure

+For the `gerber` group, we have a shared directory on our group blue drive at `/blue/gerber/earth_models` which will contain the cloned repositories of different Earth models, our configuration files, and

+TREE of the earth models, config files, etc

+earth_models
+├── cesm2.1.5
+├── config
+│   ├── cesm
+│   │   ├── config_batch.xml
+│   │   ├── config_compilers.xml
+│   │   └── config_machines.xml
+│   ├── ctsm
+│   │   ├── config_machines.xml
+│   │   └── hipergator
+│   │       ├── config_batch.xml
+│   │       ├── config_machines.xml
+│   │       └── gnu_hipergator.cmake
+│   ├── README
+│   ├── update.configs
+│   └── verify.configs
+└── ctsm5.3

 ## Prerequisites<a name="esm_prereqs"></a>